How to File a DBA in Wisconsin

 Wisconsin DBA Registration Form

 The filing fee to register a Trade Name in Wisconsin is $15.
-Registration is good for 10 years and is renewable.
+Registration lasts for 10 years and is renewable.

-A business may not register a name that is the same or similar to another business in Wisconsin.
+A business may not legally register a company name that is the same or similar to another business in Wisconsin.

 – Legal name of the business